aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 ## Setting-up your environment

 ### Pre-requisites
+The following resource must be installed on the deployment machine:
 * Node.js version 18.x or above, as supported by the current version of aws-cdk (tested with 18.19)
 * Python (tested with 3.12)
+* Docker (used by the `aws-lambda-python-alpha` CDK library to build functions and layers for target environment)
 * You have fresh credentials to the target AWS Account

 ### Clone the repo